jaysmkar/practice/README.md

                            -- this branch can be merged to the main branch once everything is okay with respect to code over there.

 8. git checkout <branch_name> -- used to switch from one branch to another branch

+NOTE: The newely created branch won't be available until the changes in that perticular branch is pushed on remote platforms.
+    Newley created branches won't be affecting the main branch

+## Advantages of branching and pull requests:
+-- You can collaberate with the team members to maintain the performance on the peak always.
+-- Once the specific developement is done you can merge the pieces of code via pull requests.
+-- It will let other people to know what is going in your project.